DNA databases can ID most Americans, study finds, raising privacy worries

 “Most of these investigations focused on cold cases, for which decades of investigation failed to identify the offender.
 Nonetheless, one case involved a crime from April 2018, suggesting that some law enforcement agencies have incorporated long-range familial DNA searches into active investigations.”

-Yaniv Erlich, chief science officer of MyHeritage, and colleagues analyzed the DNA of 1.2 million people who had submitted their DNA to MyHeritage for sequencing.
+Yaniv Erlich, chief science officer of MyHeritage, and colleagues analyzed the DNA of 1.2 million people who had submitted their DNA to MyHeritage and another company for sequencing.

 They were able to find third cousins or even closer relatives for 60 percent of those with mostly European ancestry.
 They were able to track relationships using publicly available genealogical records.